markp-gc/poplar_explorer/README.md

 a framework which takes care of all boiler plate setup code and provides access to multiple tools with a unified command line interface and features (e.g. graph executable save/load, compilation progress and consistent logging).
 Compatible tools are auto discovered at build configuration time to make adding new programs as easy as possible.
+Some simple example tools are provided e.g. for running matrix-multiply benchmarks.

 ## Configuration and Building